 “You cannot share your life with a dog…and not know perfectly well that animals have personalities and minds and feelings” — Jane Goodall.

-However, as endearing as it is for your dog to communicate with you, letting them do so can undermine their training and decrease the likelihood of obedience!
+However, as endearing as it is for your dog to communicate with you, letting them do so the wrong way can encourage your dog to become demanding, undermine training, and ultimately decrease the likelihood of obedience!

 Who’s training whom?